3fon3fonov/exostriker/README.md

 What works:

-* Periodograms
+* Periodograms.
-* RVs Keplerian and Dynamical modeling + GP (only one GP kernel integrated so far)
+* RVs Keplerian and Dynamical modeling + GP (only one GP kernel integrated so far).
-* RVs MCMC sampling/modeling
+* RVs MCMC sampling/modeling.
-* RV auto-fit (automated planet-finder algortm)
+* RV auto-fit (automated planet-finder algortm).
-* Long-term stability check of multiplanet systems using Swift/SyMBA
+* Long-term stability check of multiplanet systems using Swift/SyMBA.
-* Various of interactive plots
+* Various of interactive plot.s
-* Import/Export of working sessions and multi-sessions
+* Import/Export of working sessions and multi-sessions.
-* Text editor/Calculator/Bash-shell widgets
+* Text editor/Calculator/Bash-shell widgets.
-* Integrated Jupyter widget
+* Integrated Jupyter widget.

 What is to be implemented:

-* Transit modeling
+* Transit modeling.
-* Combined modeling of data (Transit + RV + Astrometry +  GP/Moving avarage modeling, at once)
+* Combined modeling of data (Transit + RV + Astrometry +  GP/Moving avarage modeling, at once).
-* Variouse of minimization/sampling methods
+* Variouse of minimization/sampling methods.
-* Some more GUI plots and plot functionality
+* Some more GUI plots and plot functionality.
-* GUI accsess to parameter limits and priors
+* GUI accsess to parameter limits and priors.
-* More Swift/N-body integrators and dynamical analisys tools
+* More Swift/N-body integrators and dynamical analisys tools.
 * Many minor glitches and bugs to be fixed.
-* See also "focus_matrix_TBFixed.doc"
+* See also "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!